How it works

 Disputes pause the funding gate.
 No developer payout fires on a disputed invoice — money is held by sourceBOLD until the dispute resolves.

-// Every contractor / recruiter / reimbursement payout // links to a specific client invoice.
+// Every contractor / professional / reimbursement payout // links to a specific client invoice.
 The transition FUNDING_PENDING → PAYMENT_READY // requires that linked invoice to be PAID // (one-off path) or its payment row to be SETTLED. // Override authority: // Payments Manager — NONE // Executive Admin — only with captured // reason, audit-logged, // hash-chained.

 04 · money math